DiegoJS/DiegoJS/README.md

 ### Hi!, my name is Diego, i'm Software Developer 👋

 - 🔭 I am currently working independently
-- 👯 I’m Bach.
-Software Engineering and Programmer Analyst with more than 6 years of experience in the implementation of digital solutions (web and mobile platforms), for companies and enterprises using Agile frameworks.
+- 👯 I’m.
+Software Engineer and Programmer Analyst with more than 6 years of experience in the implementation of digital solutions (web and mobile platforms), for companies and enterprises using Agile frameworks.
 - ⚡ SKILLS: PHP, Python, Javascript, Typescript, Databases.

   - Frontend: <br />